Josecontis/Josecontis/README.md

 <a href="#"><img align="right" width="30%" alt="avatar" src="https://github.com/Josecontis/Josecontis/blob/main/avatar.png"/></a>

 <h3 align="center">📝&nbsp; About me</h3>
-I have done Internship as a FullStack Developer as well as Website Tester.<br/>
+I did an Internship as a FullStack Developer as well as Website Tester.<br/>
-I am interested in learning DS,ML,AI and would 💖 to grow my knowledge in these Technologies.
+I am interested in learning DS,ML,AI and would 💖 to improve my knowledge in these Technologies.
 <br></br>